NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/Scope-and-Requirements.page.md

 **Re-refer**
 -	The referral Sender **must** be capable of re-referring within the current consultation or after the consultation event
--	If the patient recontacts the sending service after the sender's consultation has been completed, the patient **should** be reassessed prior to attempting to re-refer
+-	If the patient re-contacts the sending service after the sender's consultation has been completed, the patient **should** be reassessed prior to attempting to re-refer
 -	The referral Sender **should** revoke the original referral prior to making a re-referral, whether within the current consultation or after the consultation event
 -   Where the re-referral was <ins>not</ins> successful, the Receiver **must** send an appropriate response.
 See {{pagelink:core-failure_scenarios-1.4.1, text:failure scenarios}} for more detail.
 -   Where the re-referral was <ins>not</ins> successful, the Sender **must** present an appropriate message to the end user.
 See {{pagelink:core-failure_scenarios-1.4.1, text:failure scenarios}} for more detail.